TAbdiukov/GMod-E2/README.md

 	2. Place an E2 on it, and
 	3. Sit inside.

-	The vehicle will twitch slightly, letting the player to take a break.
+	The vehicle will twitch slightly, letting the player take a break.
 * **Scope**: Convenience, automation, installation.
 * **Status**: OK